 One of our longest standing programs, Preventive Services, ensures the safety of children in homes where there have been allegations of child abuse or neglect.
 We strengthen families with individual and family counseling, crisis intervention, problem resolution related to cross-cultural conflict or misunderstanding, and referrals for benefits.
 We help parents understand rules about education and discipline within the United States, which they may be unfamiliar with.
 Our Case Planners are certified in Child-Parent bonding best practices.

 Through our Anti-Violence Program, we work to end partner violence, create equitable relationships, and revolutionize gendered discussions.
-We partner with New York City Family Justice Centers to serve survivors of domestic violence, dating violence, sexual assault, and trafficking.
-Our Case Managers are there for survivors of violence during times of crisis, helping them process emotions and build safety plans, providing court accompaniments, translation services, assistance in order protections, and referrals for other services, as needed.
+We partner with the New York City Family Justice Centers to serve survivors of domestic and gender-based violence, dating violence, sexual assault, and trafficking.
+Our Case Managers are there for survivors of violence during times of crisis, helping them process emotions and build safety plans and providing legal advocacy, court accompaniments, translation services, assistance with Orders of Protection, and referrals for other services, as needed.
 We have offered support groups to survivors of violence, where they can build trust and community and share their personal experiences without fear of retribution.

-Assisted victims of gender-based violence, impacting 1275 adults and 789 children.
+Assisted victims of gender-based violence, impacting 1,400 adults.

 The Arab-American Family Support Center developed a Healthy Relationships Curriculum – currently, the only of its kind.
 The curriculum prepares participants for meaningful, strong, and healthy relationships free from violence and misogyny.
 The curriculum uses a culturally competent approach to addressing typical challenges young people may face as they develop bonds with parents, peers, and romantic partners.
 For example, marriage at an early age remains a challenge within the Arab, Middle Eastern, Muslim, and South Asian communities we serve.
 This curriculum looks at ways to explore other options, have productive conversations with parents about alternative pathways, and support strong communications for when marriage does occur.
 We use the curriculum for our young women (AYWA) and young men (MENar) support groups.